-The topics you choose for your content will depend on which stage of the funnel your customers are at.
+The topics you choose for your content marketing efforts will depend on which stage of the funnel your customers are at.

 This requires mapping content to each stage of the funnel.
 Let’s revisit the traditional funnel model and map content formats to each stage: